EmergentMind/nix-config/docs/remotebootstrap.md

 run after.
 The main one is you have to be sure that the luks device is actually available prior to running the roll back otherwise it will fail.
 This requires you to know the disk label, so you can specify a `<disk>.device` entry.

 In my case I use they luks device at `/dev/mapper/encrypted-nixos`.
-At first I kept noticing that it was trying todo the rollback prior to the decryption, and it ended up being because the disk label I used was wrong.
+At first I kept noticing that it was trying to do the rollback prior to the decryption, and it ended up being because the disk label I used was wrong.
 This is because I have `-` in the name, so you need to use special encoding: